Guo-Cheng Yuan, PhD

 Research Topics:Bioinformatics, Brain, Cancer, Chromatin, Computational Biology, Epigenomics, Gene Regulation, Genomics, Immunology, Systems Biology

 Dr. Guo-Cheng Yuan is a Professor of Computational Biology at Icahn School of Medicine at Mount Sinai.
+He is also a faculty member of the Icahn Genomics Institute.
 Prior to his current appointment, he was an Associate Professor at Dana-Farber Cancer Institute/Harvard Medical School and a Principal Faculty member at Harvard Stem Cell Institute.
 He obtained B.S and M.A degrees in Mathematics from Peking University, and a PhD degree in Mathematics from University of Maryland, followed by postdoctoral training at Brown University.
 Dr. Yuan transitioned into a computational biologist by taking up a postdoctoral fellow position at Harvard University before joining Dana-Farber as a faculty member.
 Dr. Yuan’s group has developed a number of computational methods for analyzing and interpreting large-scale biological data.
 Notable examples include methods for epigenomics (Haystack, diHMM, CUT&RUNTools), for single-cell analysis (SCUBA, GiniClust, Giotto), and for genome-editing (CRISPResso).
 For over a decade, Dr. Yuan’s group has collaborated with basic scientists and cancer biologists to elucidate the gene regulatory mechanisms in development and diseases.

 PhD, University of Maryland